vatesfr/xen-orchestra/docs/incremental_backups.md

 ![](./assets/backuplog.png)

-It's important to note that NBD exports are not currently visible in the task list, but we are actively addressing this.
-Stay tuned for more updates in upcoming versions!
+It's important to note that NBD exports are not currently visible in the task list before 5.90 (december 2023).

 To learn more about the evolution of this feature across various XO releases, check out our blog posts for versions [5.76](https://xen-orchestra.com/blog/xen-orchestra-5-76/), [5.81](https://xen-orchestra.comblog/xen-orchestra-5-81/), [5.82](https://xen-orchestra.com/blog/xen-orchestra-5-82/), and [5.86](https://xen-orchestra.com/blog/xen-orchestra-5-86/).